Famagusta: From the Turkish reinvasion to the present

 During the second phase of the Turkish invasion of Cyprus on 14 August 1974 the Mesaoria plain was overrun by Turkish tanks and Famagusta was bombed by Turkish aircraft.
 It took two days for the Turkish Army to occupy the city, prior to which Famagusta's entire Greek Cypriot population had fled into surrounding fields.
 As a result of Turkish airstrikes dozens of civilians died, including tourists.

-Unlike other parts of the Turkish-controlled areas of Cyprus, the Varosha suburb of Famagusta was fenced off by the Turkish army immediately after being captured and remained fenced off until October 2020, when the TRNC reopened some streets to visitors.
+Unlike other parts of the Turkish-controlled areas of Cyprus, Varosha was fenced off by the Turkish army immediately after being captured and remained fenced off until October 2020, when Northern Cyprus reopened some streets to visitors.
 Some Greek Cypriots who had fled Varosha have been allowed to view the town and journalists have been allowed in.

 UN Security Council resolution 550 (1984) considers any attempts to settle any part of Famagusta by people other than its inhabitants as inadmissible and unjust and calls for the transfer of this area to the administration of the UN.
 The UN's Security Council resolution 789 (1992) also urges that with a view to the implementation of resolution 550 (1984), the area at present under the control of the United Nations Peace-keeping Force in Cyprus be extended to include Varosha.